How to Keep Rug Colors Vibrant & Prevent Fading | Chicago Style Guide

 That’s why it’s so heartbreaking to walk into your living room one day and realize that a patch of your rug looks, for lack of a better word, tired.
 The colors are muted, the vibrance is gone, and you’re a victim of one of the most common design issues: rug color fading.

-Here in Chicago, we have a unique relationship with the sun.
-We cherish it.
-Our homes are designed to capture it, with large, beautiful windows being a prized feature in everything from a Lincoln Park greystone to a modern West Loop loft.
-But this cherished sunlight, especially the intense, direct sun from our south- and west-facing windows, can be relentlessly harsh on textiles.
+Here in Chicago, our relationship with the sun is all or nothing.
+We cherish it, and our homes are designed to capture every ray, with large, beautiful windows being a prized feature in everything from a Lincoln Park greystone to a modern, south-facing apartment in the West Loop.
+But this cherished sunlight, along with intense indoor lighting, can be relentlessly harsh.
+Our local climate—with its intense UV and heat effect in the summer and dry indoor air in the winter—amplifies the damage, causing textiles to fade and age prematurely.

 The good news is that preventing sunlight damage rugs is not about living in a dark cave.
 It’s about smart, design-driven prevention.
 This guide will show you how to keep rug colors vibrant using professional strategies that protect your investment and enhance your home’s style.